amaiya/ktrain/README.md

 </p>

 # Welcome to ktrain
-> A "Swiss Army knife" for machine learning
+> a "Swiss Army knife" for machine learning